ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 An alternative is to move the pointers as far as possible during each iteration, and then the pseudocode will become like this:

-    partition(array, start, end, p) -> Int:
+    partition(arr, start, end, p) -> Int:
-        swap(array, start, p)         // Swap the pivot with the first element in the interval. pivot = array[start]          // Remember the pivot value, and low = start + 1; high = end   // initialise the lower and upper pointers.
+        swap(arr, start, p)          // Swap the pivot with the first element in the interval. pivot = arr[start]           // Remember the pivot value, and low = start + 1; high = end  // initialise the lower and upper pointers.
         repeat:
-            while low <= high and array[low] < pivot:
+            while low <= high and arr[low] < pivot:
-                low += 1              // Increase the lower pointer as long as its element is smaller than the pivot. while low <= high and array[high] > pivot: high -= 1             // Increase the upper pointer as long as its element is larger than the pivot. if low > high:
+                low += 1             // Increase the lower pointer as long as its element is smaller than the pivot. while low <= high and arr[high] > pivot: high -= 1            // Increase the upper pointer as long as its element is larger than the pivot. if low > high:
-                break                 // Break out of the loop when the pointers have passed each other. swap(array, low, high)    // Otherwise, swap the elements, and low += 1                  // move both pointers towards each other. high -= 1
+                break                // Break out of the loop when the pointers have passed each other. swap(arr, low, high)     // Otherwise, swap the elements, and low += 1                 // move both pointers towards each other. high -= 1
-        swap(array, start, high)      // Finally, swap the pivot into place, and return high                   // return the new position of the pivot.
+        swap(arr, start, high)       // Finally, swap the pivot into place, and return high                  // return the new position of the pivot.

 This version is ever so slightly faster than the one in @sec:implementing-quicksort, because in some cases it makes fewer comparisons.